google/or-tools/ortools/sat/doc/reference.md

 ```
 An integer variable.

-An integer variable is an object with a set of initial value.
+An IntVar is an object that can take on any integer value within defined
+ranges.
 Variables appears in constraint like:

     x + y >= 5
     AllDifferent([x, y, z])

 Solving a model is equivalent to finding, for each variable, a single value
-from the set of initial values (called initial domain), such that the model is
+from the set of initial values (called the initial domain), such that the
-feasible, or optimal in case there is an objective function.
+model is feasible, or optimal if you provided an objective function.

 <h3 id="ortools.sat.python.cp_model.IntVar.Not">Not</h3>